TalIfargan/ASFormer/README.md

 ## Results
 In addition to the results extensively described in our work, this repo contatins all the outputs of our experiments.

 In any results directory, the results for the relevant test-set is provided. the results for each video contain its raw gesture-recognition output, and 3 segmentation images describing the outputs of the ASFormer (the third one is the one taken as the model's output).
-In any segmentation image we can a graph of the model's certainty along the frames.
+In any segmentation image we can also see a graph of the model's certainty along the frames.